 - Legal Aid of Western Michigan

-- (mostly for those who want to learn how to represent themselves but also other resources)
+- Michigan Legal Help (for those who want to learn how to represent themselves)

 - MSU Law School Free Clinic